vubir-projectEIT/Image_Processing/README.md

 `conda install --name <your_environment_name> python=3.12`

-- Activate your environment and setup a project folder (you have to do this everytime you open your terminal):
+- Activate your environment and setup a project folder (you have to do this every time you open your terminal):

 `conda activate <your_environment_name>`